IBM/SalesEnablement-COS-L3/docs/Part 8/02 Manage regulated content with COS CLIs.md

 15. Upload a file to the COS bucket.

 The next command has 2 parameters that will need to be modified prior to executing them.
 The **-key** option specifies the filename for the object in COS.
 The **-body** option specifies the local file to be uploaded.
 A unique **-key** must be specified.
-In the commands below, change **arj123-check4.jpg** to one of the files you downloaded earlier.
+In the commands below, change **arj123-check4.jpg** to one of the files downloaded earlier.
 Be sure to select a file that has not already been uploaded.

 !!! important
     The command below must be modified to use the unique filename prefix specified earlier.
 The **copy to clipboard** button has been disabled as it automatically appends an enter key when pasted.
 Highlight the text and do a ++ctrl++**+c**, ++cmd++**+c**, or right click and select copy.
 Then paste and modify the command in IBM Cloud Shell.